-- 1) We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter for the preparation and fair presentation of the financial statements of the various opinion units referred to above in accordance with U.S. GAAP. - 2) The financial statements referred to above are fairly presented in conformity with U.S. generally accepted accounting principles and include all properly classified funds and other financial information of the primary government and all component units required by generally accepted accounting principles to be included in the financial reporting entity. - 3) We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4) We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5) Significant assumptions used by us in making accounting estimates are reasonable. - 6) All related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - 7) All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - 8) The effects of uncorrected misstatements summarized in the attached schedule and aggregated by you during the current engagement are immaterial, both individually and in the aggregate, to the applicable opinion units and to the financial statements as a whole. - 9) The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP.
+- 1) We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter for the preparation and fair presentation of the financial statements of the various opinion units referred to above in accordance with U.S. GAAP. - 2) The financial statements referred to above are fairly presented in conformity with U.S. generally accepted accounting principles and include all properly classified funds and other financial information of the primary government and all component units required by generally accepted accounting principles to be included in the financial reporting entity. - 3) We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4) We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 5) The methods, data, and significant assumptions used by us in making accounting estimates and their related disclosures are appropriate to achieve recognition, measurement, or disclosure that is reasonable in the context of the applicable financial reporting framework. - 6) All related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - 7) All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - 8) The effects of uncorrected misstatements summarized in the attached schedule and aggregated by you during the current engagement are immaterial, both individually and in the aggregate, to the applicable opinion units and to the financial statements as a whole. - 9) The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP.